remarkablemark/remarkablemark.github.io/_posts/2020/2020-01-12-eslint-sort-imports.md

 layout: post
 title: ESLint sort imports
 date: 2020-01-12 21:39:51
-updated: 2021-04-30 22:30:18
+updated: 2021-10-04 21:17:09
 excerpt: How to automatically sort imports with ESLint.
-categories: javascript eslint lint npm
+categories: eslint javascript
 ---

-This post goes over how to **sort imports** with [ESLint](https://eslint.org/).
+This article goes over how to **sort imports** with [ESLint](https://eslint.org/).

 <p>
 <details markdown="1">